MPATGM: Design

 The MPATGM is a low weight, long cylindrical missile with two groups of four radial fins, larger ones at the middle, and smaller ones at the tail.
 It is fitted with one high-explosive anti-tank (HEAT) shaped charge warhead.
 The missile has a length of about 130 cm and a diameter of about 12 cm with a collapsible tripod, and launch tube of aluminum and carbon fiber to reduce weight.
 It has a weight of 14.5 kg, with its command launch unit (CLU) weighing 14.25 kg which combines a laser designator with digital all-weather sight.
 Minimum range is 200 to 300 m; maximum range is 4 km.

-The MPATGM is equipped with an advanced imaging infrared homing (IIR) sensor and integrated avionics.
-The missile has top attack ability.
+The MPATGM is equipped with an advanced dual-mode imaging infrared homing (IIR) sensor with integrated avionics for day and night operations.
+With both direct and top attack capabilities, the missile fires in lock-on before launch mode.
 It reportedly shares many similarities with ATGMs such as America's FGM-148 Javelin and Israel's Spike.

 Development

 DRDO started work on a man-portable version of the Nag missile in 2015.
-Ministry of Defence (MoD) sanctioned the official development of MPATGM on 27 January 2015 with probable completion date around 26 July 2018 at a cost of ₹73.46 crore.
+The Ministry of Defence (MoD) sanctioned the official development of the MPATGM on 27 January 2015 with probable completion date around 26 July 2018 at a cost of ₹73.46 crore.

-On 20 December 2017, India cancelled a major deal for acquiring the Israeli Spike (ATGM) in favour of the DRDO MPATGM, after deciding that no technology transfer was needed to develop MPATGM.
-However, India reauthorized the deal in January 2018 during a visit of Israeli Prime Minister Benjamin Netanyahu to India.
+On 20 December 2017, India cancelled a major deal for acquiring the Israeli Spike (ATGM) in favour of the DRDO MPATGM, after deciding that no technology transfer was needed to develop the MPATGM.
+However, India reauthorized the deal in January 2018 during a visit of Israeli prime minister Benjamin Netanyahu to India.
 This deal was cancelled again in June 2019 after DRDO promised to deliver the MPATGM by 2021.
 However, the Indian Army bought a limited number of Spike (ATGM) to cater for their immediate needs until the MPATGM is ready for induction.
-MPATGM user trials were planned to be complete by 2020 but postponed due COVID-19 pandemic.
-On induction, MPATGM will replace second generation MILAN and 9M113 Konkurs ATGMs with the infantry, parachute, and special forces.
+MPATGM user trials were planned to be complete by 2020 but were postponed due to the COVID-19 pandemic.
+On induction, the MPATGM will replace second generation MILAN and 9M113 Konkurs ATGMs with the infantry, parachute, and special forces.

-Indian defense startup company Tonbo Imaging with Bharat Dynamics is developing a light weight imaging infrared seeker without cryogenic compressor for MPATGM that uses real-time computing and artificial intelligence based image processing to help the missile orient itself toward the most vulnerable part of a target tank.
+In collaboration with Bharat Dynamics, defense startup Tonbo Imaging is developing an uncooled lightweight infrared seeker that does not require a cryogenic compressor.
+The seeker has integrated real-time target identification and edge AI image processing to assist the missile in orienting itself toward the most vulnerable area of a target.

 Production facility

-The MPATGM will be manufactured by Bharat Dynamics Limited at a facility located in Bhanoor, Telangana.
+The MPATGM will be manufactured by Bharat Dynamics at a facility located in Bhanoor, Telangana.
 This facility was inaugurated on 29 September 2018.